griptape-ai/griptape/README.md

 > Q: based on https://www.griptape.ai/, tell me what Griptape is
 > A: Griptape is an opinionated Python framework that enables developers to fully harness the potential of LLMs while enforcing strict trust boundaries, schema validation, and activity-level permissions.
 It offers developers the ability to build AI systems that operate across two dimensions: predictability and creativity.
 Griptape can be used to create conversational and autonomous agents.

-During the run, the Griptape agent loaded a webpage, stored its content in temporary memory, and passed the memory to the `TextMemoryExtractor` to query it.
+During the run, the Griptape agent loaded a webpage, stored its full content in temporary memory, and finally queried it to answer the original question.

 ## Versioning